jtsteeg/Power_Source_Mapper/README.md

 ### Approach

-This project was performed in 3 steps with the goal of consolidating data from multiple api endpoints into a single database, scrubbing the data, and then displaying it on a webapp in an easy to understand fashion.
+This project was performed in 3 steps with the goal of consolidating data from multiple api endpoints into a single database, scrubbing the data, and then displaying it on a webapp hosted on the Microsoft Azure platform.

 #### Part I : Data aquisition and Database creation